toxeek/MRTG/README.md

 Then restart snmpd:
 `service snmpd restart`

+Make sure you edit mrtg.cfg and edit it as you wish, as this isn't "templated", specially the Target that relates to this section, `Target[IDHERE]: \`/etc/mrtg/bin/nas-disk.pl public freenas 38\`` `public` is the community, `freenas` the host and `38` is the OID (see below).

 ### COMMENTS
 You could first run mrtg cfgmaker with the basenet template (considering you have apache with mrtg vhost conf under /var/www/mrtg, and mrtg cfg under /etc/mrtg):